wildmountainfarms/solarthing/CONTRIBUTING.md

 Although I wish that some of these conventions could be changed, changing them would result in confusion and more inconsistencies.

+### Using Nullable and NotNull
+General rule of thumb:
+* Do not use Nullable and NotNull religiously
+* If something is Nullable, you should probably annotate it with Nullable
+* Just because something is NotNull doesn't mean you need to annotate it and everything else with NotNull

 ### Customizing
 The different command line options give you may ways to receive data and export data.
 CouchDB and InfluxDB are both supported.